zsteinkamp/m4l-PitchPath/README.md

 * Enable or disable `Scale Awareness`

 ### Usage
-* Send notes to PitchPath either with MIDI notes, an arpeggiator, or another device like [LenStepper](https://plugins.steinkamp.us/m4l-LenStepper).
+* Send notes to PitchPath with MIDI notes, an arpeggiator, or another device like [LenStepper](https://plugins.steinkamp.us/m4l-LenStepper).

 ## TODO